 Torture, Arbitrary Detention, and Unfair Trials

 Due process rights are routinely flouted in Equatorial Guinea and prisoner mistreatment remains common.
+Torture continues to take place, despite government denials.
 Many detainees are held indefinitely without knowing the charges against them.
 Some are held in secret detention.
-Lawyers and others who have visited prisons and jails indicate that serious abuses continue, including beatings in detention that amount to torture.
+Poor conditions in prisons and jails can be life-threatening.

 President Obiang exercises inordinate control over the judiciary, which lacks independence.
 The president is designated as the country’s “chief magistrate.”
 Among other powers, he chairs the body that oversees judges and appoints the body’s remaining members.